Chris Hackett (footballer): Loan spell at Barnet

 On 14 January 2016, it was announced that Hackett had joined Barnet on loan until the end of the 2015–16 season.

 Hackett made his Barnet debut two days later on 16 January 2016, starting the match before coming off as a substitute in the 58th minute, in a 0–0 draw against Carlisle United.
 Then, in a match against Dagenham & Redbridge on 13 February 2016, he set up one of the goals, in a 2–0 win.
 He made five appearances for the Bees but suffered an injury in February and did not play again before the expiry of his loan.

 Post-playing career

 Having earned his UEFA B badge, Hackett joined Oxford United as under-15s coach in September 2016.
 In December 2017 his coaching at Oxford turned full-time, as he was offered the role of joint Youth Team manager, alongside Leon Blackmore Such, filling the vacancy left by Andy Whing's move to coach Kidderminster Harriers' under-23 side.

+In June 2021, Hackett was promoted to Oxford United's youth manager for both under 19 and under 17 sides.
+Following the departure of Liam Manning as manager of Oxford United, it was announced that Hackett would be supporting Craig Short, who was appointed as the club's caretaker manager.
+When Des Buckingham was appointed as Manning's successor, Hackett joined the club's first team coaching staff.
+For the 2024–25 season, he was promoted to Oxford United's assistant manager.

 Personal life

 Hackett attended Wheatley Park School.
-In an interview, Hackett grew supporting Oxford United, which he went on to play for, and was a former Oxfordshire county sprint champion.
+In an interview, Hackett grew up supporting Oxford United, which he went on to play for, and was a former Oxfordshire county sprint champion.

-Hackett is married and is a father to two children.
+Hackett is married and is a father to three children.
 After announcing his retirement from football, Hackett revealed that he settled in Oxford with his family.